jongwon254/Digital-Key-API/README.md

 - Language: Java
 - Backend:
   - REST API built with Spring Boot and MySQL Database
-  - Authentication with Spring Security (HS256 Hashing)
+  - Authentication with Spring Security and JWT (Password HS256 Hashing)
   - Deployed with Docker on Azure Cloud Kubernetes Cluster
 - Frontend:
   - Designed with Figma